DUNE/dune-justin/docs/bootstrap-scripts.md

 Output files which are to be uploaded with Rucio by the generic job must be created in the bootstrap's workspace directory and have filenames matching the patterns given by --output-pattern or --output-pattern-next-stage when the stage was created.
-The suffixed .json is appended to find the corresponding metadata files for MetaCat.
+The suffix .json is appended to find the corresponding metadata files for MetaCat.